Johnny Gorman: International career

 Despite having never played a senior game at club level, Gorman made his international debut on 26 May 2010 – aged 17 years and 222 days – for Northern Ireland in a 2–0 friendly defeat to Turkey played in Connecticut, USA.
 He made his competitive international debut in UEFA Euro 2012 qualifying in a 1–0 victory in Slovenia on 3 September 2010.

 Personal life

-He studied psychology at the University of Bath.
+He studied psychology at the University of Bath. where he published his first academic paper “Inside the Football Factory: Young Players Reflection on Being Released,” documenting the various difficulties young professional footballers face once released from the game.

 Gorman now works for the NHS.
+He is currently in training as a clinical psychologist.